-Exchanging or cancelling reservations: If you no longer need the reserved instance you purchased you may exchange it for a different instance family, region, etc. You can also cancel up to \$50,000 worth of reservations, currently without any penalty.
+Exchanging or cancelling reservations: In the event that you no longer need the reserved instance you purchased you may exchange it for a different instance family, region, etc. You can also cancel up to \$50,000 worth of reservations, currently without any penalty.
 Read more about Azure's exchange and refund terms.

-Azure hybrid benefit: For customers with Windows Server and SQL Server on-premises licenses, running them on Azure with RIs can deliver up to 80% cost savings.
+Azure hybrid benefit: For customers with Windows Server and SQL Server onpremises licenses, running them on Azure with RIs can deliver up to 80% cost savings.